 Permata Gayo Cooperative

 Permata Gayo was formed in 2006 by 50 coffee famers spread throughout five villages in the Bandar sub-district in Aceh, Sumatra, Indonesia.
-The cooperative was founded in order to increase the sale of organic coffee and generate benefits for the allied small-scale farmers.
+The organization was founded in order to increase the sale of organic coffee and generate benefits for the allied small-scale farmers.
 In 2007, the cooperative was certified organic by the USDA and European Union.
-A year later they became Fair Trade certified.
+A year later they became Fair Trade Certified.
 Staying true to their vision to “work together for the welfare of our communities and to improve the lives of our members through the commercialization of the highest quality coffee," the cooperative fosters Fair Trade principles of transparency, accountability and quality.
-In 2010, the cooperative had 2,425 members, producing 100 percent organic Fair Trade Certified coffee - an incredible growth rate for a four-year-old organization.
-Fair Trade Sumatran coffee purchases increased by 69 percent the same year.
+In 2013, the cooperative had 3,089 members, producing 100 percent organic Fair Trade Certified coffee.

-Permata Gayo has used Fair Trade premiums to purchase agricultural tools (weed cutters, machetes, shovels and saws), portable wedding materials (one kit per village), and invest in environmental education and training (erosion, soil conservation and disposal of waste).
-Programs focusing on women's empowerment are also prevalent, such as supporting women during their pregnancy by purchasing necessary medical tools.
-The cooperative has also made an effort to hire women to do manufacturing work in processing facilities as well as training in financial management.
+Permata Gayo has used Fair Trade premiums to purchase agricultural tools (weed cutters, machetes, shovels and saws), set up post-harvest food assistance programs, and invest in environmental education and training (erosion, soil conservation and disposal of waste), amongst other initiatives.
+Programs focusing on women's empowerment are also prevalent, such as supporting women during their pregnancy by purchasing necessary medical equipment.
+The cooperative has also made an effort to hire women to do manufacturing work in processing facilities as well, in addition to participating in financial management trainings.

 In the off-season when producers have no income from coffee, the cooperative distributes packages of food with rice, noodles, sugar, and palm oil.

 Producers in 27 villages received training on best practices for pruning.
 An additional 17 villages will receive training during the next harvest year.